TeodorsLisovenko/lisa-on-microservices/README.md

 Output these issues in a JSON file.

-3. Introduce Microservice B that consumes Microservice’s A `/items/{item_id}` endpoint, and checks if:
+3.Introduce Microservice B that consumes Microservice’s A `/items/{item_id}` endpoint, and checks if:

 * Endpoint paths match.
-* Argument ` itemId` is provided.
+* Argument `itemId` is provided.

 Output these issues in a JSON file.

-4. Try to produce a visual graph where that captures previous Microservice A - Microservice B communication.
+4.Try to produce a visual graph where that captures previous Microservice A - Microservice B communication.